-- 1) Articulate an evangelical theology that demonstrably arises out of Scripture and finds expression in all areas of life and ministry. - 2) Be equipped for serving in the local church and its global mission. - 3) Be recognized as a mature disciple of Jesus Christ. - 4) Demonstrate skill in sight translation of biblical Hebrew and Greek texts. - 5) Demonstrate skill in sound exegesis of both Testaments. - 6) Articulate the major themes of both Testaments, and show the literary and theological relationship(s) of smaller passages to the larger whole of Scripture.
+- 1) Demonstrate skill in sight translation of biblical Hebrew and Greek texts. - 2) Demonstrate skill in sound exegesis of both Testaments. - Articulate the major themes of both Testaments, and show the literary and theological relationship(s) of smaller passages to the larger whole of Scripture.

-- Complete the 60 credit hour program of studies as outlined. - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale. - Complete at least 30 hours of this program through Briercrest. - Successfully complete a Learning Portfolio and Interview as well as a written comprehensive examination. - Receive the recommendation of the seminary faculty. - Complete all program requirements within seven years of beginning studies. - Meet all financial obligations to the seminary. - Fulfill all academic requirements.
+- Complete the 60 credit hour program of studies as outlined - Achieve a minimum of a 2.50 cumulative grade point average on a 4.00 scale - Complete at least 30 hours of this program through Briercrest - Successfully complete both an oral and a written comprehensive examination - Receive the recommendation of the seminary faculty - Complete all program requirements within seven years of beginning studies - Meet all financial obligations to the seminary - Fulfill all academic and financial requirements